A Show of Good Faith

 “Just because you have cancer and your doctor says you have a year to live doesn’t mean you must suddenly agree to those terms and begin preparing to die.”

 “Most doctors tell you that you only have a year to live.
-But from the moment I heard those words at the hospital, I completely trusted God with my whole heart,” says Jill.
+From the moment I heard those words at the hospital, I completely trusted God with my whole heart,” says Jill.
 “He has continually blessed me, and I am still here more than a decade later.”

 For a week following chemotherapy, Jill experiences such intense nausea that she must stay at the hospital for several days to receive 24/7 medical care.
-By the second week, she finally feels strong enough to continue recovering at home.
+By the second week, she usually feels strong enough to continue recovering at home before her next session.

 “Chemotherapy takes such an extreme toll on my body that even my doctor told me he has never seen anyone react this badly to it,” she shares.